goldbergyoni/nodebestpractices/README.md

 **TL;DR:**  Different tests must run on different scenarios: quick smoke, IO-less, tests should run when a developer saves or commits a file, full end-to-end tests usually run when a new pull request is submitted, etc. This can be achieved by tagging tests with keywords like #cold #api #sanity so you can grep with your testing harness and invoke the desired subset.
 For example, this is how you would invoke only the sanity test group with [Mocha](https://mochajs.org/):  mocha --grep 'sanity'

-**Otherwise:** Running all the tests, including tests that perform dozens of DB queries, any time a developer makes a small change can be extremly slow and keep developers away for running tests
+**Otherwise:** Running all the tests, including tests that perform dozens of DB queries, any time a developer makes a small change can be extremly slow and keeps developers away from running tests

 <br/><br/>

 ## ![✔] 4.6 Check your test coverage, it helps to identify wrong test patterns

-**TL;DR:** Code coverage tools like [Istanbul/NYC ](https://github.com/gotwarlost/istanbul)are great for 3 reasons: it comes for free (no effort is required to benefit this reports), it helps to identify a decrease in testing coverage, and last but least it highlights testing mismatches: by looking at colored code coverage reports you may notice, for example, code areas that are never tested like catch clauses (meaning that tests only invoke the happy paths and not how the app behaves on errors).
+**TL;DR:** Code coverage tools like [Istanbul/NYC ](https://github.com/gotwarlost/istanbul)are great for 3 reasons: it comes for free (no effort is required to benefit this reports), it helps to identify a decrease in testing coverage, and last but not least it highlights testing mismatches: by looking at colored code coverage reports you may notice, for example, code areas that are never tested like catch clauses (meaning that tests only invoke the happy paths and not how the app behaves on errors).
 Set it to fail builds if the coverage falls under a certain threshold

-**Otherwise:** There won't be any automated metric that tells you when large portion of your code is not covered by testing
+**Otherwise:** There won't be any automated metric telling you when a large portion of your code is not covered by testing